In the following tutorial, you'll learn how to make a Squid Game card like the one from the famous television series.

 Select this mask, pick the Brush Tool (B) from your toolbar, make sure that the Foreground Color is set to black, and then focus on the Brushes panel.

-From that same pack of brushes that you got from Envato Elements, select the "Spray Noise" brush, set the Size to about 300 px, return to your logo, and click it on it to add a letterpress effect.
+From that same pack of brushes that you got from Envato Elements, select the "Spray Noise" brush, set the Size to about 300 px, return to your logo, and click on it to add a letterpress effect.

+Now, let's create the Squid Game card logo text with the famous numbers.
 Select the Horizontal Type Tool (T) from your toolbar and focus on the Character panel (Window > Character) to set the settings for the text that you're about to add.

 Select the Typrighter font, set the size to 13 pt, the tracking to 130, and the color to black, and then click on your artboard to type in the number.
 Once you're done, switch to the Move Tool (V) to place your text 50 px from the logo, as shown in the following image.